2a – How is ether transferred?

 Two scenarios are now possible: one where I hand over the PS4 and the deal is complete, and another where I refuse, and Bob chases me up for his money and possibly seeks legal action.
 The only way to avoid the latter situation is to employ a middleman who would hold the PS4 on escrow for Bob if he pays the £180 on time, or returns it back to me if he does not.
 However, just like how the banks can act fraudulently with your funds, the middleman can’t necessarily be fully trusted with Bob’s funds here, even if Bob makes the payment on time.

 Smart contracts on the Ethereum blockchain get rid of the need for middlemen.
-Here is a simplified version of how a smart contract might work: a contract can be created where John will agree to put £180 worth of ether into escrow.
-The contract will operate on the basis that If I give the PS4 by a specifically agreed time, then the ether in escrow will go to me, and if I don’t, then the ether in escrow is refunded to John.
+Here is a simplified version of how a smart contract might work: a contract can be created where Bob will agree to put £180 worth of ether into escrow.
+The contract will operate on the basis that if I give the PS4 by a specifically agreed time, then the ether in escrow will go to me, and if I don’t, then the ether in escrow is refunded to Bob.
 All of this happens instantaneously.

 Ultimately, smart contracts ensure that no two parties can be in the possession of both sides of the transaction (in this case, the PS4 and the £180) at the same time.
 The transaction happens instantly and without the need to place trust in a third party.

 The Ethereum blockchain removes the possibility for smart contracts to be fraudulently manipulated.
 Just like how it records the history of ether transactions, the blockchain records the ‘state’ of all smart contracts, and makes the information publicly available.
 In other words, the blockchain records whether smart contracts have been executed or are yet to execute, so that there can be no disagreements about what has happened.